How to Recognize Concerning Behavior Between Children

-Example: An eight-year-old girl shows her private parts to a new child during an after school program.
+Example: An eight-year-old shows their private parts to a new child during an after school program.

 - occurs with high frequency and interferes with normal childhood activities.

-Example: A seven-year-old girl has been removed from the soccer team because she continues to touch other children’s private parts.
+Example: A seven-year-old has been removed from the soccer team because they continue to touch other children’s private parts.

 - is between children of different ages, size, and development level.

-Example: An eleven-year-old boy is “playing doctor” with a three-year-old girl.
+Example: An eleven-year-old is “playing doctor” with a three-year-old.

 - is aggressive, forced, or coerced.

-Example: A ten-year-old threatens his six-year-old cousin and makes him touch his penis.
+Example: A ten-year-old threatens their six-year-old cousin and makes them touch their genitals.